allegro/akubra/README.md

       - PUT
       - DELETE
     # behaviours in application with HTTP protocol condition for better transmission
-    # DefaultTransport it's only one required item in Transports section (logical validator is implemented)
+    # DefaultTransport (with empty Triggers) it's only one required item in Transports section (logical validator is implemented)
     Transports:
-      Transport1:
+      -
+        Name: Transport1
         Triggers:
           Method: GET|POST
           Path: .*